opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Feature: booking flight tickets
 * Scenario: booking flight ticket for one person
     - Given there are the following flights...
-    - When I visit
+    - When I visit '/flight/LTN-WAW'
-    - Then I should be on
+    - Then I should be on '/flight/LTN-WAW'
-    - Add
+    - Add I should see "Your flight has been booked." in "#result"

 ## Migrating to Symfony one route at a time (Steve Winter)